How Often Should You Wash Your Bra? The Expert Guide

 On the flip side, if you’ve worn your bra for a short time in a cool, air conditioned setting and didn’t sweat, you can typically wear it again without washing.

 Lace bras, delicate bralettes, or occasion wear may only be worn a few hours at a time and can go several wears before washing, just ensure they are stored properly between uses.
+These types of bras require extra care when washing and storing to help preserve their delicate materials and construction, so following an expert guide on how to clean bras properly is especially helpful.

 Pro Tip: Rotate Your Bras